PC34B:

 Moderators: Wei Liu, University of California Riverside, Riverside, CA, United States and Malte Jansen, University of Chicago, Department of the Geophysical Sciences, Chicago, IL, United States

-Student Paper Review Liaisons: Zhengyu Liu, The Ohio State University, Department of Geography, Columbus, United States and Sophia Hines, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, United States
+Student Paper Review Liaisons: Zhengyu Liu, The Ohio State University, Department of Geography, Columbus, United States and Sophia Hines, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, MA, United States

 Abstracts Submitted to this Session: